How to Apply Declining Balance Depreciation Formula in Excel: 6 Examples

 Applying DDB Function (Double Declining Balance Depreciation Formula) in Excel

-• After entering a formula, our current task will be dragging the fill handle downwards to copy the formula for the rest of the periods.
+• After entering a formula, our current task is to drag the fill handle downwards to copy the formula for the rest of the periods.

-• Now like in the following image we will have depreciation in each corresponding year.
+• We will have depreciation in each corresponding year.

 have depreciation in each corresponding year

-• Now we will subtract depreciation from the Initial value, as we have calculated depreciation for Period 1.
-After subtracting the value of the product will be 79,400 and the simple subtraction formula in cell D10 will be the following:
+• Subtract depreciation from the Initial value, as we have calculated depreciation for Period 1.
+After subtracting, the value of the product will be 79,400, and the simple subtraction formula in cell D10 will be the following:

 =D9-C10